-A Chairman and Vice-Chairman are elected from among its members, who may call meetings of the Supervisory Board by any means, including verbally.
+A Chairman and a Vice-Chairman are elected from among its members, and they may call meetings of the Supervisory Board by any means, including verbally.

-1. Independence of the members of the Supervisory Board
+Independence of the members of the Supervisory Board

 A group of family shareholders holds the majority stake in Somfy SA.